 MODM coordination of clinical studies

-THE COURSE PROVIDES DUAL SKILLS IN CLINICAL RESEARCH AND PROJECT MANAGEMENT.
-IT TRAINS MANAGERS SPECIALIZED IN CLINICAL RESEARCH: CLINICAL RESEARCH ASSOCIATE, INTERNATIONAL CLINICAL STUDY COORDINATOR, ETC.
+THE TRAINING PROGRAM PROVIDES DUAL SKILLS IN THE FIELDS OF CLINICAL RESEARCH AND PROJECT MANAGEMENT.
+IT TRAINING SPECIALIZED CLINICAL RESEARCH EXECUTIVES: CLINICAL RESEARCH ASSISTANTS AND INTERNATIONAL CLINICAL TRIAL COORDINATORS.

 OBJECTIVES

-The aim is to train managers specialized in the job of Clinical Research Associate (CRA) in Master 1.
-In Master 2, the course is rounded off with Project Management to qualify for the position of International Clinical Studies Coordinator.
-Work-study placements are available with major pharmaceutical companies.
+The objective is to train executives specializing in the field of Clinical Research Associate (CRA) in Master 1.
+The training is completed in Master 2 with Project Management to qualify for the position of International Clinical Study Coordinator.
+It is carried out on a work-study basis in large pharmaceutical companies.

 – Project-based learning